Dental Implants in Royal Oak, MI

 - Your remaining teeth will not shift toward smile gaps, which can lead to enamel wear and loss of additional teeth in the future.

-What if I have full tooth loss?
+What if I have full tooth loss in the 48069 Area?

 If you have full or partial tooth loss, and you do not want individual dental implants for each, the alternative is implant-supported dentures, partial dentures or a dental bridge.
 Because implant posts are strong and bond with your jawbone, it takes only a few dental implants to support a denture, partial denture, or a dental bridge.